Squiddiy/Utvecklingsverktyg-Project-Grupp4/README.md

 10. Then u should have the project compiled on ur computer in ur ".jenkins" folder located at home.
 11. The files should include all the code and a javadoc and 2 jar files.

+Running the project - cmd

+1. Make the current folder the "target" folder in ur builded project
+2. then write "java -jar project-0.0.1-SNAPSHOT.jar"
+3. Program should launch and u should be able to interact with it in cmd

 Documentation

 Check the javadoc that comes with this project after building.